Doctor Doom: Ultimate Marvel

+Doom seems to reappear in issue six of Ultimate Power, seeking control over the Supremeverse, but is revealed in issue eight to be a Doombot.
+Later, in Ultimates 3, he is shown controlling Ultron, though he lacks his distinctive goat legs and resembles his 616 counterpart, with the reason for this change yet to be explained.
 The Thing supposedly killed Victor in his Latverian home as retribution for Doom's causing the events of Ultimatum; however' Doom later reveals that while in the zombie universe he had Sue and Johnny Storm's mother, Mary Storm, in disguise ruling in his absence.
 This was who The Thing unknowingly killed.

-The Ultimate version of Reed Richards, calling himself the Maker appears to for all intents and purposes have taken over the role of Doctor Doom – right down to his facial scarring.
-This may have been done to show how similar the two really are.
+The Ultimate version of Reed Richards appears to have taken over the role of Doctor Doom.

 More recently, the Parliament of Doom (an organization constituted by numerous Doctor Dooms of alternative universes led by the Victor von Doom of Earth-616) fought the Fantastic Four in an alternative past of Earth-616, being one of the Doctor Dooms present very similar to Ultimate Doctor Doom, with features such as goat-hooved legs.
 It is yet unknown if that Doctor Doom is in fact from the Ultimate Universe or an alternative version of that reality.